 NHS corporate governance map - Updated March 2020

 The HFMA NHS corporate governance map has been updated.
 The map brings together the key guidance and models to support effective corporate governance within the NHS.
-This update provides links to new items, including guidance on strategic planning, system governance and workforce.
+This update provides links to new items from national bodies, such as the planning and contracting guidance 2020/21 and counter-fraud standards 2020/21, as well as recent briefings from HFMA to support members as the financial year end approaches, such as Year-end reminders for non-executive directors and The external audit: best practice in working well together

 Robust governance policies and procedures must be in place, and regularly evaluated, to ensure they remain fit for purpose.
 Aimed at NHS boards, governing bodies, audit committees and those NHS staff with an interest in governance, the purpose of the NHS corporate governance map is to highlight the published resources that support the development and maintenance of effective governance arrangements.